Deego88/Programming-for-Data-Analysis-Assignment/README.md

 ## License

-This project is licensed under the XXXXXXXX - see [LICENSE.md](LICENSE) for details.
+This project is licensed under the MIT licence.

 ## Jupyter Notebook

 ### Downloading the Repository

-The repository is stored at []().
+The repository is stored [here](https://github.com/Deego88/Programming-for-Data-Analysis-Assignment).

 To download it, do the following:

-1. Click on the "Clone or Download" button
+1. Click on the "Clone or Download" button.
 2. Select "Download ZIP".
 This will open a prompt allowing you to save the file to your computer.
 3. Navigate to the download location and extract the compressed (.zip) folder to a suitable location.

 ### Software Required

-The notebook has been written using Jupyter Lab v1.0.2. and Python v3.7.3 and should be run on a computer with these versinos or higher if possible.
+The notebook has been written using Jupyter Lab v2.2.6. and Python v3.8.6 and should be run on a computer with these versions or higher if possible.
 I recommend that you download the current Python 3.x Anaconda Distribution (which contains both Python and Jupyter Lab) from the [downloads section](https://www.anaconda.com/distribution/#download-section) of the Anaconda Website.

 When it has downloaded, follow the installation steps with the default options to install Anaconda on your computer.